xiaoyang-sde/knowledge-base/docs/computer-systems/02-machine-level-programming.md

   .quad .L7 # x = 6
 ```

 The compiler selects the method of trasnlating a switch statement based on the number of cases and the sparsity of the case values.
-Jump tables are used when there are a nubmer of cases and they span a small range of values.
+Jump tables are used when there are a number of cases and they span a small range of values.
 Otherwise, the compiler will use a sequence of if-else statements.

 #### Assembly Code

-- Direct Jump: Jump directely to the target. (`jmp .L8`)
+- Direct Jump: Jump directly to the target. (`jmp .L8`)
 - Indirect Jump: Fetch target from effective address. (`jmp *.L4(, %rdi, 8)`)

 ```s